Pierre-siddall/fab/Documentation/source/advanced_config.rst

     linker.add_post_lib_flags(["-lstdc++"])

 The setup of the compiler does not use the dummy profile ``""`` at all, so it will stay empty.
-It is up the the user to decide how to use the profiles, it would be entirely valid not to use the ``base`` profile, but instead to use ``""``.
+It is up to the user to decide how to use the profiles, it would be entirely valid not to use the ``base`` profile, but instead to use ``""``.
 But when setting up the linker, no profile is specified.
 So line 10 and 11 will set these flags for ``""``.
 Because of ``base``